pyxem/kikuchipy/doc/source/load_save_patterns.rst

 From NumPy array
 ----------------

-An :py:class:`~kikuchipy.signals.ebsd.EBSD` object can also be created directly from a :py:class:`numpy.ndarray`.
+An :class:`~kikuchipy.signals.ebsd.EBSD` object can also be created directly from a :class:`numpy.ndarray`.
 To create a data set of (60 x 60) pixel patterns in a (10 x 20) grid, i.e. 10 and 20 patterns in the horizontal and vertical scan directions respectively, of random intensities:

 .. code-block:: python